srid/srid/content/unfree/woke/Wikipedia is not neutral/Unearthing heterodox views from Wikipedia.md

 ### Diet and animal foods

-Meat is [controversial](https://twitter.com/fleroy1974) given that vegan "ethics" and propaganda[^wp] have got many otherwise intelligent people by the balls, even to the point of [peddling pseudoscience](https://www.diagnosisdiet.com/full-article/epidemiological-studies) for decades.
+Meat is [controversial](https://twitter.com/fleroy1974) given that [[Vegan Propaganda]][^wp] have got many otherwise intelligent people by the balls, even to the point of [peddling pseudoscience](https://www.diagnosisdiet.com/full-article/epidemiological-studies) for decades.
 It is no surprise then that the Wikipedia [article](https://en.wikipedia.org/w/index.php?title=Monotrophic_diet&action=history) on [[Carnivore diet]] suffers from [[censorship|censorship]].
 Here's where reviewing the Talk page is particularly illuminating.

 [^wp]: See [Wikipedia Has Been Tainted With Unscientific Vegan Propaganda](https://web.archive.org/web/20160305192216/http://authoritynutrition.com/wikipedia-tainted-with-vegan-propaganda/) by Kris Gunnars.
 This article got nuked, evidently, after Healthline acquired Authority Nutrition; one wonders why.